vectordotdev/vector/website/guides/integrate/platforms/docker/elasticsearch.md

 [Docker][urls.docker] is an open platform for developing, shipping, and running applications and services.
 Docker enables you to separate your services from your infrastructure so you can ship quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your services.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

+## What is Elasticsearch?

+[Elasticsearch][urls.elasticsearch] is a search engine based on the Lucene library.
+It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+As a result, it is very commonly used to store and analyze log data.
+It ships with Kibana which is a simple interface for visualizing and exploring data in Elasticsearch.

 ## What We'll Accomplish